Globally Solving Concave Quadratic Programs via Doubly Nonnegative Relaxation: Doubly Nonnegative Relaxation

+{Here the first equality follows from the fact that $\bar \Phi(\cF)$ is the optimal value of~\eqref{prob:SQP3Shorabs}.
+The second equality can be verified directly.
+The third inequality follows from the conditions in~\eqref{eq:pdgapep} and the positive semidefiniteness of $\hat Y^*$.
+The last inequality follows from~\eqref{eq:oplfds}.}

-\Cref{prop:inexcs} enables to obtain a valid upper bound of $\Phi^*(\cF)$ from any approximate primal dual solution $(\hat Y;\lambda, \nu)$ returned by any SDP solver.
-The correction term to be added is $\epsilon(t^2_*+1)$, where $\epsilon$ depends on the feasibility gap and the duality gap and $t_*$ is defined in~\eqref{eq:tstar}.
+\end{proof} \Cref{prop:inexcs} enables us to obtain a valid upper bound of $\Phi^*(\cF)$ from any approximate primal-dual solution ${(\hat Y;\lambda)}$ returned by any SDP solver.
+The correction term to be added is $\epsilon(t^2_*+1)$, where $\epsilon$ depends on the constraint violation and the duality gap, and $t_*$ is defined in~\eqref{eq:tstar}.

+\begin{remark} Note that the exact value of $t_*$, which is the optimal value of the LP problem~\eqref{eq:tstar}, may not be computable (due to numerical tolerances and finite machine precision).
+However, formula~\eqref{a:inexcs} remains valid if one replaces $t_*$ by any number larger than it.
+An explicit upper bound is readily available if $F$ has at least one column with positive elements only.
+Indeed, if $F_{1,1},\ldots,F_{k,1}$ are all positive, then